 How much does it cost to install an in-ground spa?

 On the other hand, if you want an in-ground hot tub, you can expect to pay anywhere from $15,000 to $20,000 total, according to Home Advisor.

 Bruce Wettstein, the pool builder at Blacks and Pools, says, “The major components of an in-ground project would be dig (excavation), steel, gunite (shotcrete), tile and coping, plumbing, electric, equipment installation, plaster, and start up.”

 You can also cut out some of those steps (steel, gunite, tile and coping, and sometimes plumbing) by opting for a prefabricated hot tub shell, typically made of acrylic.

 Excavation can be charged on a project-by-project basis, or it can be based on the yards of dirt that need to be removed.
 The average cost per yard of dirt is $100, while the average project cost is around $2,842, according to Home Advisor.

 An inspection will be required to get an accurate quote, as it can vary widely based on the size of the area, your location, the type of terrain to be removed, the presence of trees/rocks, and the machinery that will be required.

 If you go this route, you will buy the shell which is then installed into the excavated area.
-The shells are prefabricated, so you won’t have the customizability offered with a concrete hot tub.
+Therefore, there’s no requirement for customizability offered with a concrete hot tub.